luxfi/LPs/LPs/lp-2326-network-upgrade-and-state-migration.md

 ## Abstract

-This LP specifies the standard procedure for blockchain regenesis—the process of exporting the complete state of a running blockchain and importing it as the genesis state of a new network.
-Regenesis enables major network upgrades, chain consolidation, and architecture migrations while preserving all account balances, smart contract storage, and deployed code.
+This LP specifies the standard procedure for blockchain network upgrade—the process of exporting the complete state of a running blockchain and importing it as the genesis state of a new network.
+Network upgrade enables major network upgrades, chain consolidation, and architecture migrations while preserving all account balances, smart contract storage, and deployed code.

 ## Motivation

-### Why Regenesis is Necessary
+### Why Network upgrade is Necessary

 Blockchain networks occasionally require fundamental changes that cannot be accomplished through standard upgrades: